High school sports on hold as Anoka-Hennepin sets for switch to distance learning

 An increase in confirmed COVID-19 cases in the area has put the conclusion of fall sports and the start of winter sports in doubt.

 Effective Nov.
-4, Anoka-Hennepin Schools will move to a distance learning model for middle school and high school students, with athletics forced into a virtual format along with it.
+4, Anoka-Hennepin Schools will move to a distance learning model for middle school and high school students.
+Athletics will be forced into a virtual format along with it starting Nov.
+2.

 “Cases of confirmed COVID-19 cases have reached the thresholds which require Anoka-Hennepin – and all other school districts in Anoka County – to move to distance learning, 30 cases per 10,000,” said Jim Skelly, Anoka-Hennepin Schools communication and public relations director.
 “They are currently at 33.16 and they continue to surge.
 Along with that decision, the district is following guidance from the Minnesota State High School League and Minnesota Department of Education and Minnesota Department of Health that states co-curricular activities can only operate in the virtual format during distance learning.”